One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Preliminaries

-A {\em path} is a graph isomorphic to the graph with universe $[n]$ and edges $\{(i,j)\mid |i-j|=1\}$ for some $n\ge 2$.
-A \emph{grid} is a graph that is isomorphic to an \emph{$n$-by-$n$ grid} for some $n\in\nats$; this is the graph with universe $[n] \times [n]$ and edges $\{ ((i, j), (i', j')) \in ([n] \times [n])^2 \mid |i-i'| + |j-j'| = 1 \}$.
-A \emph{tree} is a graph that is connected and acyclic.
 By a \emph{rooted tree}, we mean a tree that interprets a unary relation symbol $\rt$ by a set containing a single element, called the \emph{root} of the tree.
 By a \emph{rooted forest}, we mean a graph $\relg$ where, for each component $C$, the graph $\langle C \rangle^{\relg}$ is a rooted tree.
 When $a$ and $d$ are elements of a rooted tree, we say that $a$ is an \emph{ancestor} of $d$ and that $d$ is a \emph{descendent} of $a$ if $a$ lies on the unique path from the root to $d$; if in addition $a \neq d$, we say that $a$ is a \emph{proper ancestor} of $d$ and that $d$ is a \emph{proper descendent} of $a$.
-The \emph{height} of a rooted tree is the maximum length of a path from the root to some vertex.
+The \emph{height} of a rooted tree is the maximum length (number of edges) of a path from the root to some vertex.
 The height of a tree $\relt$ is the minimum height of all rootings of $\relt$.
 The height of a forest $\relf$ is the maximum height of a (connected) component of $\relf$.